markoheijnen/tabify-edit-screen/readme.txt

 1. The settings page where you can manage the tabs for each posttype

 == Changelog ==

+= 0.7.1 ( 2013-09-26 ) =
+* Fix possible issues with meta boxes showing on every tab
+* Add textdomain to the right places
+* Fix (strict) notices in code

 = 0.7 ( 2013-06-14 ) =
 * When submit box isn't always showed then do show a submit button in the tabs